yzAlvin/katas/conways_game_of_life_2/README.md

 * Be able to set the inital state of the world

 ## Thoughts / Keep in mind

-* learnt from Minesweeper kata to eliminate duplication aggressively like x,y -> location, -> make sure tests not dependent on implementation details -> now getNeighbouringCells or whatever belongs in aptly named Location class instead of elsewhere
-* Don't make things public unless necessary
+* Don't make things public for no reason
 * Tests should not break abstraction level
+* Tests should contain no logic
-* Don't test implementation details (x has y)
+* Don't test implementation details
-* Think of BEHAVIOUR instead of shoehorning into inheritance
+* Think in terms of **BEHAVIOUR** - put on "tester" hat

+* Trying to be as "functional" as possible
+    * Pure functions
+    * Writing small methods and combining them
+    * Preferring Linq methods over loops - preferring declarative over imperative

 ## Approaches